darrowball13/SousChef-Copilot/README.md

 The vision for this copilot is for it to be able to identify recipes based on user-given images, and be able to curtail those recipes based on further instructions given either before or after the image is submitted.
 Therefore, features of the copilot will include:

-- Ability to accept multiple forms of user prompts: text and image (maybe audio later?)
+- Ability to accept multiple forms of user prompts: text and image
 - API that can identify multiples objects present in an image and feed those as inputs to a recipe finder prompt
 - Can provide substitutions for ingredients, upon user request or if the ingredients aren't found in the given image
 - Can curtail recipes to the users request (hot vs. cold, cultural, etc.)